top of page

 There are things that you need to consider when building:

-• Use "Pools" to your advantage for speed - read and write for editing because of stripping or writing a portion of the data on each drive and then using speed from multiple drives during read and write to increase performance.
+• ZFS Pool: Use "Pools" to your advantage for speed - read and write for editing because of stripping or writing a portion of the data on each drive and then using speed from multiple drives during read and write to increase performance.

 NOTE: If you get an error on loading the server while boot-up, it's probably related to UFEI and boot order.
 The boot order tells you pretty much what device to look at for the operating system.
 When your computer turns on, the bios prompts you to hit most of the time DEL or F2, this is where you would edit this.